CALM-LMU/YeastMateDocs/docs/settings.md

 * ```Set score threshold for X:``` Detected objects are automatically discarded if their score is below 0.9 for single cells and 0.75 for mating and budding events.
 This should yield generally good results, but if you encounter too many false positives, you can set these thresholds higher, or lower if too many objects are missed.

-* ```Set the reference pixel size of the training images in nm:``` If you trained your own model with images with a different pixel size than 110nm, you can set your referenze pixel size of your training images here, so that the rescaling of images is done in relation to this pixel size.
+* ```Set the reference pixel size of the training images in nm:``` If you trained your own model with images with a different pixel size than 110nm, you can set your reference pixel size of your training images here, so that the rescaling of images is done in relation to this pixel size.

 ## Preprocessing settings

 This page contains the settings for preprocessing and alignment of your images.

+**If you don't need to align your images, and you already have ImageJ-compatible tif images, you can skip the preprocessing step.**

 YeastMate only supports tif/tiff files for the actual detection.
 If you have proprietary microscopy images (e.g. Nikon .nd2) or similar that can be openend by Bioformats, YeastMate can automatically convert them into ImageJ-like .tif files.
 This feature was only tested on Nikon .nd2 files, and while it should also work for Zeiss, Leica etc. files, you might have to convert your images first in ImageJ if this step fails.

-YeastMate can additionally perform alignment of microscopy images taken by two cameras.
-The different image channels can be assigned to the two cameras and set as reference channels for the alignment.
-You can also set a channel to be removed after alignment.
+YeastMate can additionally perform alignment of microscopy images taken by two cameras, see below for details.

 If you have time stacks, you can set them to be split into separate frame images.
-While the detection step can handle time steps, if you want to perform detection on every frame separately, you can split them here.
+As the detection will only be performed on one frame per file, you can use this setting if you want to perform detection on every frame separately.

-If you don't need to align your images, and you already have ImageJ-compatible tif images, you can skip the preprocessing step.

 # ![Screenshot](imgs/preprocessing.png)